trevorstephens/gplearn/doc/intro.rst

 floating point numbers, variables by integers and functions by a custom ``Function`` object.

-In ``gplearn``, the available function set is controlled by an arguments that is set when initializing an estimator.
+In ``gplearn``, the available function set is controlled by an argument that is set when initializing an estimator.
 The default set is the arithmetic
 operators: addition, subtraction, division and multiplication.
-But you can also add in some transformers, comparison functions or trigonometric identities that are all built-in.
+But you can also add in some transformers, comparison functions or trigonometric functions that are all built-in.
 These strings are put into the ``function_set`` argument to include them in your programs.